-- 12.01 It is important that all staff have regular training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
-All staff, including site staff and the Head of School, will be regularly trained in Safeguarding and given at least annual updates in the form of email/newsletter/staff meetings. - 12.02 All new members of staff will receive CP training from one of the members of the safeguarding team and walked through all the policies and procedures. - 12.03 The DSL will receive training updated at least every two years, including training in interagency procedures.
-They will be supported and encouraged to attend additional training to keep up to date, including forums and multi-agency training offered by WDSCB and the Safeguarding Advisor. - 12.04 SPRB members will receive strategic governor safeguarding training. - 12.05 All training will be recorded and monitored to flag in advance when updates are required. - 12.06 The booklet 'What to do if you're worried a child is being abused (2015)\' and Part One of 'Keeping Children Safe in Education (2020)' is available on the staff room Safeguarding notice board. - 12.07 New staff and SPRB members will receive an induction in safeguarding which includes the school's Safeguarding and Child Protection policy, details of the DSL, reporting and recording arrangements specific to the school, dates of their last training, the staff code of conduct the whistleblowing policy and KCSIE 2020.
-Staff will sign to say they have received this and understood. - 12.08 Supply staff and other visiting staff will be given the school's Safeguarding for Visiting Staff Leaflet with a brief summary of the above.
+- 13.01 It is important that all staff have regular training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
+All staff, including site staff and the Headteacher, will be regularly trained in Safeguarding and given at least annual updates in the form of email/newsletter/staff meetings. - 13.02 All new members of staff will receive CP training from one of the members of the safeguarding team and walked through all the policies and procedures. - 13.03 The DSL will receive training updated at least every two years, including training in interagency procedures.
+They will be supported and encouraged to attend additional training to keep up to date, including forums and multi-agency training offered by WSCP and the Safeguarding Advisor. - 13.04 SPRB members will receive strategic governor safeguarding training. - 13.05 All training will be recorded and monitored to flag in advance when updates are required. - 13.06 The booklet 'What to do if you're worried a child is being abused (2015)' and Part One of 'Keeping Children Safe in Education (2021)' is available on the staff room Safeguarding notice board. - 13.07 New staff and SPRB members will receive an induction in safeguarding which includes the school's Safeguarding and Child Protection policy, details of the DSL, reporting and recording arrangements specific to the school, dates of their last training, the staff code of conduct the whistleblowing policy and KCSIE 2021.
+Staff will sign to say they have received this and understood.

+13.08 Supply staff and other visiting staff will be given the school's Safeguarding for Visiting Staff Leaflet with a brief summary of the above.

-13.0 SAFER RECRUITMENT
+14.0 SAFER RECRUITMENT

-- 13.01 The Pontefract Academies Trust and our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in 'Keeping Children Safe in Education (2020)' together with WDSCB and the school's individual procedures. - 13.02 Recruitment, selection and pre-employment vetting is carried out in accordance with 'Keeping Children Safe in Education (2020)'.
-Including; - Verifying identity - Enhanced DBS (disclosure and barring service) with barred list check for those in regulated activity - Prohibition from teaching check teacher services system for all teaching posts - EEA restrictions - Verification on mental and physical fitness - Right to work in UK - Professional qualifications - References will be sought wherever possible before interview so any concerns can be explored - At least one member of each recruitment panel will have attended safer recruitment training - The Single Central Record is maintained in accordance with 'Keeping Children Safe in Education (2020)'
+- 14.01 The Pontefract Academies Trust and our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in 'Keeping Children Safe in Education (2021)' together with WSCP and the school's individual procedures. - 14.02 Recruitment, selection and pre-employment vetting is carried out in accordance with 'Keeping Children Safe in Education (2021)'.
+Including; - Verifying identity - Enhanced DBS (disclosure and barring service) with barred list check for those in regulated activity - Prohibition from teaching check teacher services system for all teaching posts - EEA restrictions - Verification on mental and physical fitness - Right to work in UK - Professional qualifications - References will be sought wherever possible before interview so any concerns can be explored - At least one member of each recruitment panel will have attended safer recruitment training - Recording of any safer recruitment conversations is recorded on the interview question sheet - The Single Central Record is maintained in accordance with 'Keeping Children Safe in Education (2021)'

-13.1 SUPPLY/AGENCY STAFF
+14.3 SUPPLY/AGENCY STAFF